yjzscode/GROD-OOD-Detection-with-Transformers/README.md

 The code has been tested with Python 3.8, CUDA 11.8, and pytorch 2.2.0+cu118.
 Any other version may require to update the code for compatibility.

 ## Data preparation
-To download the data and display the data with proper structure of folders, follow the instructions provided by [OpenOOD](https://github.com/Jingkang50/OpenOOD).
-Actually, this code of GROD follows the structure of OpenOOD and can be added into this elegant repository.
+To download the data and display the data with the proper structure of folders, follow the instructions provided by [OpenOOD](https://github.com/Jingkang50/OpenOOD).
+Actually, this code of GROD follows the structure of OpenOOD and can be added to this elegant repository.

 ## Commands